josdemmers/NewWorldCompanion/README.md

 ## Features

 - Keep track of your learned recipes.
+- Ingame overlay with price data for tradable items.

 ## Planned Features

-- [ ] Add configuration section to make it easier to setup the app for different resolutions.
+- [x] Add configuration section to make it easier to setup the app for different resolutions.
 - [ ] Keep track of the storage content of all towns in Aeternum.
 - [ ] Add timers to keep track of your cooldowns. e.g. elite chest runs, gypsum.
 - [ ] Add notes for when you want to write something down.
-- [ ] Add pricing data for items you hover your mouse over.
+- [x] Add pricing data for items you hover your mouse over.
-- [ ] Add overlay to show recipe learned status directy in-game.
+- [x] Add overlay to show recipe learned status directy in-game.
 - [ ] Add localisation for items.
 Currently English only.

 ## Installation